edwinchoate/edwinchoate.github.io/_case_studies/tally-counter.md

 ## The Goal

 This project was just for learning purposes (and for fun).
 The idea of this project was to go from an idea to a published app on the app store and do every step in between myself from scratch. **I wanted to mount the learning curve of bumping into all of the unexpected things I'd encounter along the way**.
-To accelerate this project, I gave myself a constraint: I must create literally the simplest app that I can think of, and the app must be _complete_ solution to some problem.
+To accelerate this project, I gave myself a constraint: I must create the simplest app that I can think of, and the app must be a complete solution to some problem.

-I did not use any AI tools for this project.
+(I did not use any AI tools for this project.)

 After brainstorming, I decided a tally counter app met my criteria.